France: The Best of the Loire Valley

 Hellfest in Clisson

-Despite appeals from the local church and Coke quitting as sponsors, Hellfest just celebrated their tenth year in Clisson.
+Despite appeals from the local church and Coke quitting as sponsors, Hellfest just celebrated their 15th year in Clisson.

 The town has about 7000 residents, many of whom commute to Nantes, which is the nearest big city.
 In the Middle Ages, there were 40 mills here, the hotel Villa Saint-Antoine was once a spinning factory.